 About BioMaP REU

 Interested in a fun and enriching experience this summer?
 The Department of Chemical and Biological Engineering at Iowa State University hosts a summer research experience for undergraduate students.
 This opportunity is open to U.S. citizens and permanent residents.
-The summer 2014 program application will become available in January 2014.
+The summer 2014 program application is now available.

 The program creates novel research experiences for undergrad students from around the country in the areas of biological materials and processes, often referred to as “BioMaP.”
 Students are active members of interdisciplinary groups and interact with faculty, post-doctoral researchers, graduate students and industry.
 Students also participate in cohort experiences such as short courses, joint seminars/meetings, workshops, tours of research facilities and field trips.